 ‘Red Western Sky’ and ‘Chubby Checker’ stand out too, with their lyrics repeating like hammer blows, and ‘All is Dead to Me’ and ‘Trinidad’ close the album really beautifully.

-With some of Interpol’s more recent offerings a bit uninspired, this album is really refreshing and shows Banks still has plenty of impetus.
+With some of Interpol’s more recent offerings a bit uninspired, this album is really refreshing and shows Banks still has plenty in his locker.